Media Coverage

-Georgia’s prison system has come under sustained scrutiny.
-From federal investigators and state-commissioned consultants to investigative reporters at the Atlanta Journal-Constitution and national outlets, journalism continues to document unconstitutional conditions, record violence, understaffing, and failures around basics like food and security.
-This page collects recent coverage so readers can follow the crisis—and the push for reform.
+Georgia’s prison system has come under sustained scrutiny from federal investigators, state consultants, and investigative reporters.
+This page collects recent coverage so readers can follow the crisis — and the push for reform.

 For story leads, background briefs, and interview requests, visit our Media Resource Center.